SC grants interim bail to activist Setalvad | Law-Order

 - India

-The Supreme Court Friday granted interim bail to social activist Teesta Setalvad, arrested on June 25 for allegedly fabricating evidence to frame ''innocent people'' in the 2002 Gujarat riots cases.
+The Supreme Court Friday granted interim bail to social activist Teesta Setalvad, arrested on June 25 for allegedly fabricating evidence to frame ''innocent people'' in the 2002 Gujarat riots cases, a day after excoriating the Gujarat High Court over delayed listing of her bail prayer.

 A bench comprising Chief Justice Uday Umesh Lalit and justices S Ravindra Bhat and Sudhanshu Dhulia asked Setalvad to surrender her passport with trial court till the time the Gujarat High Court decides her regular bail plea.

-The top court also asked Setalvad to cooperate with the probe agency in investigation of alleged fabrication of evidence to frame people in riots cases.
+The top court also asked Setalvad to cooperate with the probe agency in the investigation of the case of alleged fabrication of evidence to frame people in riots cases.

+"Appellant, a lady has been in custody since June 25.
+The offences alleged against her pertain to year 2002 and going by assertions, at best the concerned documents date to 2012.
+The investigating machinery has had the advantage of her custodial interrogation of seven days followed by judicial custody," the bench said while granting interim bail to Setalvad.

+Referring to the sequence of events of the case, the bench said the high court, while issuing the notice to the state government on the regular bail petition, should have considered the plea for grant of interim bail to her.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)